 Funds with Deficiencies: From time to time, the fair value of assets associated with the individual donor-restricted endowment funds may fall below the level that the donor requires the Foundation to retain as a fund of perpetual duration.
 Cumulative deficiencies of this nature that are in excess of related net assets with donor restrictions are reported in net assets without donor restrictions.
+As of December 31, 2019 there was no deficiency.
 As of December 31, 2018 there was a deficiency of \$48,803.
-There were no such deficiencies as of December 31, 2017.